aclai-lab/ModalAssociationRules.jl/docs/src/index.md

 ## Introduction

-Welcome to the documentation for [ModalAssociationRules](https://github.com/aclai-lab/ModalAssociationRules.jl), a Julia package for mining (modal) association rules in ModalAssociationRules.jl.
+Welcome to the documentation for [ModalAssociationRules](https://github.com/aclai-lab/ModalAssociationRules.jl) (or MAS), a Julia package for mining (modal) association rules in ModalAssociationRules.jl.

 ## Installation

-To install ModalAssociationRules.jl, use the Julia package manager:
+To install ModalAssociationRules.jl, simply launch:
 ```julia
 using Pkg
 Pkg.add("ModalAssociationRules")